nihahawas/nihahawas/README.md

 ## 👩‍💻 About Me

 - 🎓 BS Computer Science Student
-- 💻 Interested in Backend Development and Machine Learning
+- 💻 Passionate about Backend Development, Machine Learning, and Software Engineering
 - 🌱 Currently learning Spring Boot, Deep Learning, and System Design
-- 🚀 Building real-world projects with Java, Python, and AI
+- 🚀 Building real-world applications with Java, Python, and AI
 - 🤝 Open to internships, collaborations, and learning opportunities

 ---